GChristensen/posts/_posts/2019-09-01-custom-enso-commands.md

 Let's assume that you have a large random dump of music videos which you want to sort to watch on your media-center PC using Enso Launcher [mediaprobes](https://github.com/GChristensen/enso-portable#Mediaprobes).
-Normally, to sort files you will open a video in the player, assess it, stop playback and navigate to file explorer to move the video into the corresponding destination directory.
+Normally, to sort files you open a video in the player, assess it, stop playback and navigate to file explorer to move the video into the corresponding destination directory.
 To be more specific, let's assume that you have made the following directory tree of destination categories: